Pressure induced redistribution of oxygen hole states in La$_{4}$Ni$_{3}$O$_{10}$: Model and Methodology

-To denote the multi-hole configuration, throughout our work, the notation like $d^7$-$d^8$-$O$-$d^8$ refers to the configuration that the three Ni layers as $d^7$, $d^8$, and $d^8$ states with $O$ specifying the interlayer apical oxygen.
-For example, the configuration $d^8$-$d^8L$-$O$-$d^8$ plays a significant role in our following discussion.
-Such an asymmetric configuration apparently has its mirror configuration $d^8$-$O$-$d^8L$-$d^8$, whose weight contribution will be incorporated into the total wave function but still denoted by $d^8$-$d^8L$-$O$-$d^8$.
-Putting another way, the two interlayer apical O's $p_z$ orbitals can form the bonding and antibonding combination with energy splitting between them.
-Our simulations at low pressure uncovered that the antibonding combination ($d^8$-$d^8L$-$O$-$d^8$ minus $d^8$-$O$-$d^8L$-$d^8$) is the the lowest energy state, which hybridizes with all three $d_{z^2}$ orbitals because of their phases.
-Upon increasing pressure, a phase transition occurs, and the dominant configuration becomes $d^8$-$d^8L$-$d^8L$.
+To denote the multi-hole configuration, \jgw{throughout this work we use a notation of the form $d^8$-$d^8L$-$O$-$d^8$ to specify the configuration.
+Here, $d^8$ denotes a Ni ion with eight electrons in the $3d$ shell. $L$ represents a ligand hole on the surrounding oxygen orbitals, precisely a linear combination of the nearest-neighbor oxygen ligand orbitals adapted to the symmetry of a specific Ni $3d$ orbital.
+For example, the $x^2-y^2$ and $3z^2-r^2$ symmetric ligand combinations hybridize with the Ni $3d_{x^2-y^2}$ and $3d_{3z^2-r^2}$ orbitals, respectively.
+In addition, $O$ denotes a hole in the $p_z$ orbital of interlayer apical oxygen.
+Therefore, in the above example, the three Ni layers are in the $d^8$, $d^8L$, and $d^8$ configurations separately.

+It should be noted that two mirrored configurations are combined when evaluating the weights.
+For example, the reported weight of the $d^8$-$d^8L$-$O$-$d^8$ configuration includes the contribution from its mirror counterpart $d^8$-$O$-$d^8L$-$d^8$.
+In addition, we perform a single-particle bonding and antibonding transformation on their apical $p_z$ orbitals

+We find that the GS weight associated with the antibonding orbital is always dominant, while only a small fraction resides in the bonding orbital at 0~GPa.
+For example, the bonding-antibonding splitting energy is found to be 0.96~eV at 0~GPa.} With increasing pressure, a phase transition occurs, and the dominant configuration becomes $d^8$-$d^8L$-$d^8L$.

-Besides, for $d^8$ states involving {$d_{z^2}d_{x^2}$}, the curly braces \{.\} and square brackets [.] are used to indicate spin pairs coupled in triplet and singlet states respectively.
-The shorthands $x = d_{x^2} \equiv d_{x^2-y^2}$ and $z = d_{z^2} \equiv d_{3z^2-r^2}$ are adopted, and $S$ represents the total spin for the various 7, 8 and 9 holes states of the cluster, which is a good quantum number for our cluster model.
+Besides, for $d^8$ states involving {$d_{z^2}d_{x^2}$}, curly braces \{.\} are used to indicate spin pairs coupled into triplet states.
+Here, the shorthands $x = d_{x^2} \equiv d_{x^2-y^2}$ and $z = d_{z^2} \equiv d_{3z^2-r^2}$ are adopted.
+The total spin $S$, which is a good quantum number for our cluster model, characterizes the spin quantum number of the various 7-, 8-, and 9-hole states.